ngneat/reactive-forms/README.md

 > (Angular Reactive) Forms with Benefits 😉

-How many times have you told yourself "I wish Angular Reactive Forms would support types", or "I really want API to query the form reactively.
+How many times have you told yourself "I wish Angular Reactive Forms would support types", or "I really want an API to query the form reactively.
 It missed some methods."

-Your wish is my command!
+Your wish is my command! <br>
 This library extends every Angular `AbstractControl`, and provides features that don't exist in the original one.
 It adds types, reactive queries, and helper methods.
 The most important thing is that you can start using it today!
 In most cases, the only thing that you need to change is the `import` path.
-So don't worry, no form refactoring required - we've got you covered; One schematics [command](https://github.com/ngneat/reactive-forms/blob/master/schematics/src/migrate/migration.md), and you're done!
+So don't worry, no form refactoring required - we've got you covered;

 Let's take a look at all the neat things we provide: